ACCTFIN 7017 - Financial Statement Analysis (M)

 Learning & Teaching Activities

-Tutorial classes will be held weekly commencing the second week of the semester and will run until week 12.
+Tutorial classes will be held weekly commencing the second week of the semester and will run until week 13.
 Membership of tutorial classes is to be finalised by the end of the second week of semester.
+Students wishing to swap between tutorial classes after this time are required to present their case to the Lecturer-in-Charge, but should be aware that such a request may not be approved.

 Tutorials are an important component of your learning in this course.
 The communication skills developed in tutorials by regularly and actively participating in discussions are considered to be most important by the School and are highly regarded by employers and professional bodies.